 Not only can music soothe the savage beast within, but the god without.
 In ancient times, music—rhythm in particular—was seen as having the power to seduce even the gods.
 Rhythmic prayer was seen as the preferred method of gaining the ear of the divinities: it would be easier for the god to remember, and the rhythmic sound could be heard over long distances.
 “Thus one tried to compel the gods by using rhythm and to force their hand,” said Friedrich Nietszche.
 “Poetry was thrown at them like a magical snare.”

 What is it about music that gives it this kind of power?

 In ancient times, music was thought to reach the soul more directly than rational speech.
 This was Plato’s reason for carefully censoring music in his Republic.
 He believed, as Alan Bloom pointed out, that “music is the medium of the human soul in its most ecstatic condition of wonder and terror”:

 Music is the soul’s primitive and primary speech and it is alogon, without articulate speech or reason.
 It is not only not reasonable, it is hostile to reason.
 Even when articulate speech is added, it is utterly subordinate to and determined by the music and the passions it expresses.Music, unlike literature, bypasses the rational.
 This is what makes it so appealing—and so dangerous.
-This is how it can reach us deep inside—and cause us to clench our fists in rage.
+This is how it can reach us deep inside—causing us to sing in praise or to clench our fists in rage.